 Grammar parsing automatically obtains the particular instantiations of these general rules and terminals for a captured building.
-These rules describe the basic ways in which an element (e.g., model, floor, face or column) can grow, shrink, and be adapted to any given collection of building blocks.
+These rules describe the basic ways in which an element (for example, model, floor, face, or column) can grow, shrink, and be adapted to any given collection of building blocks.
 The process of deriving a completely new building entails determining which production rules to apply and how many times to repeat them.
-Thus, given the original un-subdivided building blocks or a new set of building blocks, the blocks can be automatically subdivided into floors, faces, columns, and terminals yielding a new and similar-in-style building.
-In the following sections, we describe how to create the instantations of these rules.
+Thus, given the original unsubdivided building blocks or a new set of building blocks, the blocks can be automatically subdivided into floors, faces, columns, and terminals yielding a new and similar-in-style building.
+In Sections 3.2.1, Section 3.2.2, and Section 3.2.3, we describe how to create the instantations of these rules.